 Sign the petition and join us in calling on the government to:

-Stop giving billions of dollars in subsidies (i.e. cash handouts) to fossil fuel corporations, already making billions in profit, and make these big corporate polluters pay for their climate damage
+- Stop giving billions of dollars in subsidies (i.e. cash handouts) to fossil fuel corporations, already making billions in profit, and make these big corporate polluters pay for their climate damage

 Extreme inequality is no accident

 Tackle inequality.
-Let’s make tax fair
+Together, let’s make tax fair

 We all want to live in a society where everyone is able to keep a roof over their head, food on the table and to live with choice, dignity and equal opportunity.
-At Oxfam, we are striving for a fair and equal future without the inequalities that keep people in poverty.
+At Oxfam, we strive for a fair and equal future without the inequalities that keep people in poverty.

 All lives are equal.
 Let’s fight for a society without the inequalities that keep people in poverty.